 Cons: Requires precise alignment and mounting.

-Example Applications: Long-distance communication between remote access control
+Example Applications: Extended-distance communication between remote access control points.

 Description: A high-gain dish antenna that focuses signals